abusjahn/wrappedtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of wrappedtools is to make my (and possibly your) life a bit easier by a set of convenience functions for many common tasks like e.g. computation of mean and SD and pasting them with ±.
+The goal of ‘wrappedtools’ is to make my (and possibly your) life a bit easier by a set of convenience functions for many common tasks like e.g. computation of mean and SD and pasting them with ±.
 Instead of
 paste(round(mean(x),some\_level), round(sd(x),some\_level), sep=‘±’)